There are now 2 possible online modes for units:

 - 6 points

-- Students are able to (1) demonstrate a thorough understanding of Australian law in relation to the taxation of resources; (2) identify and apply all relevant taxes that will apply to a variety of resource industry ventures, transactions and structures; (3) critically analyse international and foreign legal factors relevant to the taxation of resource ventures; (4) critically evaluate how resource transactions and ventures are structured in a range of industries, and apply relevant tax law to these; (5) demonstrate applied knowledge of core policy issues and debates in relation to resource taxation; (6) use appropriate research methods to answer complex questions in relation to resource taxation, and find, understand and apply a wide range of legal and academic sources to resource taxation issues; (7) effectively communicate, both in writing and orally, their analyses and conclusions in relation to resource taxation; and (8) organise their work effectively and work autonomously, and reflect upon and use feedback.
+Students are able to (1) describe the Australian law in relation to the taxation of resources; (2) apply all relevant taxes to a variety of resource industry ventures, transactions and structures; (3) critically evaluate how resource transactions and ventures are structured in a range of industries, and apply relevant tax law to these; (4) critically analyse international and domestic resource tax policy factors that pertain to the taxation of resource ventures in Australia and internationally; (5) use appropriate research methods to answer complex questions in relation to resource taxation; and (6) effectively communicate their analyses and conclusions in relation to resource taxation.

 - Unit Coordinator(s)